-- please include your first name, last name and project number on the CD or USB
+- please include your first initial, last name and project number on the CD or USB

-- support material sent by mail must be postmarked no later than 11:59 p.m.
+- support material must be submitted or postmarked no later than 11:59 p.m.
 Mountain Time on the deadline date

 How will my application be assessed